xwmario/Warez/README.md

   <img width="600" height="200" src="https://i.imgur.com/OTA2IhM.png">
 </p>

 The biggest [Warez](https://en.wikipedia.org/wiki/Warez_scene) list in the entire internet!
-The overview of Warez related topics and provides only information for research reasons!
+The overview of Warez related topics, discussions and background information.

+## Disclaimer
 **I nor GitHub supporting warez, we're also not responsible for external links or their content!
 If you dislike the information I provide then contact the website owner/webmaster/hoster directly and fill a [DMCA](https://www.dmca.com/faq/What-is-a-DMCA-Takedown) request.**

+### Why was the list created?
+* Research reasons!
+* Freedom of information
+* Most lists you find are outdated, not actively maintained or full of malware links

+### What **does not** belong on this list?
+* Illegal programs or direct links to copyright material.
+* Insecure programs (no audit or (code) review
+* Why is program x not listed e.g. K-9 mail it's FOSS!
+Not every mention makes sense, especially in a [security context](https://github.com/k9mail/k-9/issues/655).

 ### Contact